Proof by exhaustion

 The prevalence of digital computers has greatly increased the convenience of using the method of exhaustion (e.g., the first computer-assisted proof of four color theorem in 1976), though such approaches can also be challenged on the basis of mathematical elegance.
 Expert systems can be used to arrive at answers to many of the questions posed to them.
 In theory, the proof by exhaustion method can be used whenever the number of cases is finite.
 However, because most mathematical sets are infinite, this method is rarely used to derive general mathematical results.

+General structure

+A proof by cases typically follows these steps: